Sialoi-Taa/Smart_Blinds/README.md

 # NOTES FOR NEXT TIME
-You finished the landing, login, and registration page.
+* You finished the landing, login, and registration page.
-You're starting the HTML and JS integration for the home page.
+* You're finishing the HTML and JS integration for the home page.
-You need to design a way for you to make the add button create an input form that will take the serial number and personal name.
+* You need to add the setInterval function to keep checking the cookies
-After the submit button is pressed, this information needs to be placed in the MySQL database under the *Owners* table and take the serial number off the *Unregistered* table.
+* After finishing up the Home page, get started on the Product page that will hold the customization for each individual product.
-When that is done, let it be able to add a button to the product container that has the personal name on the button.
+* The customization page will connect and change the Schedule and State tables accordingly and possibly add multiprocessing that will run on the server to follow the schedules.
-If that button is pressed, then it'll take the user to that product's customization page The customization page will connect and change the Schedule and State tables accordingly and add multiprocessing that will run on the server to follow the schedules.
+* Look at a way for a controller to stay connected to the internet and keep getting server updates for IoT.

 * 5/24/23, 4:46 AM, 1018 lines